 I can’t remember exactly how it started, when I first heard about this thing called “linux”… it was possibly one of the senior engineering team leaders at work who’d mentioned it.
 It’s all a little hazy as it’s so long ago and I had been using various flavours of UNIX since the mid 1980s at Uni and of course working in engineering jobs UNIX is/was a staple resource that was always around.
 But, apparently Linux just celebrated a major milestone – 30 years old!

-I’m writing this via Linux (Fedora 33 to be precise) right now.
-For almost all of the past 30 years Linux has played a big part in my computing journey; some device somewhere close has been running Linux since those early days.
+I’m writing this via Linux (Fedora 34 to be precise) right now.
+For almost all of those past 30 years Linux has played a big part in my computing journey; some device somewhere close by has been running some flavour of Linux since those early days.
 As far as my own personal devices were concerned it was 1998-ish when Linux on the Psion Series 5 – the “Linux7k” project as it was originally known – came to my attention, using the ARLO bootloader for the ARM-based Cirrus Logic chip in the Psion.
-At the time of writing in my home office alone I have 2 laptops, 1 server and 7 Raspberry Pis all running some flavour of Linux.
+At the time of writing in my home office alone I have 2 laptops, 1 server and 7 Raspberry Pis all running Linux.

 A few years later (2003/4/5-ish?) another laptop (the Dell Latitude CPx) became my main Linux workhorse for the next few years – WarDriving and the like.
 This was almost a dual-boot machine – I had the corporate Windows build on one HDD and Linux on another HDD and would swap the appropriate HDD tray into the machine.